Seattle Public Schools, 1862-2023: Lowell Elementary School

 See Additional Media

-Between 1889 and 1892, the Seattle School District constructed eight new schools, more than doubling the number of public school buildings.
-Pontius School, in the Pontius Addition of the northeast section of the city, ultimately honored R. W. Pontius, a member of the Seattle School Board in the 1860s (see Cascade).
+Between 1889 and 1892, the Seattle School District constructed eight new schools, more than doubling the number of public-school buildings.
+Pontius School, in the Pontius Addition of the northeast section of the city, ultimately honored R. W. Pontius, a member of the Seattle School Board in the 1860s.
 This area, today known as Capitol Hill, was sparsely populated, with only a few scattered homes and unimproved streets.

-After the annexation of a portion of the southeast into Seattle in 1908, the Seattle School District included a Columbia City School as well as a Columbia School.
+After the annexation of an area southeast of Seattle in 1908, the Seattle School District included Columbia City School as well as Columbia School.
 The ensuing confusion led to the renaming of the Capitol Hill school in 1910.
-Following a pattern of commemorating famous Americans, the school was called Lowell, honoring James Russell Lowell, 19th century poet, scholar, and diplomat from Massachusetts.
+Following a pattern of commemorating famous Americans, the school was called Lowell, honoring James Russell Lowell, a nineteenth century poet, scholar, and diplomat from Massachusetts.
 A portrait of Lowell was installed in the main hallway together with his autograph.

 In 1913, the Lowell School was enlarged, and plans for another addition got underway.
-Construction began in late 1917 but, because of wartime shortages, the addition was not completed until 1919.
+Construction began in late 1917, but because of wartime shortages the addition was not completed until 1919.
 The new brick wing, with eight classrooms, was located to the south of the older structure and connected by a gabled passageway.
 In 1921, the district purchased adjoining property to the north between Roy and Aloha Streets.
-This was intended as a junior high school site, but these plans were abandoned, and it became a playfield for Lowell.
+This was intended as a junior high school site, but these plans were abandoned.
+The site became a playfield for Lowell.

-Following the April 1949 earthquake, students in grades 1-6 from Cascade School were bused 11 blocks to Lowell.
-Because Cascade never reopened, these pupils became part of the Lowell student body.
+Following the April 1949 earthquake, students in grades 1-6 from the severely earthquake damaged Cascade School were bused 11 blocks to Lowell.
+Cascade never reopened and these pupils became part of the Lowell student body.

 Location: 11th Avenue N and E Mercer Street